a-weinert/a-weinert.github.io/_posts/2020-12-27-twoJekyllTricks.md

 Remark July 2021: After more than one year of usage trick #1 stopped working with no known reason or cause.
 Jekyll will handle "raw" no longer as "raw = kepp it exactly as is".
-Between 'raw' and 'endraw' < und > will now be replaced by &amp;lt; and &amp;gt; turning PHP statements to visible text.
+Between 'raw' and 'endraw' < and > will now be replaced by &amp;lt; and &amp;gt; turning PHP statements to visible text.
 Rescue for above use case: PHP goes to the template, there putting